jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 # Test Code, But I Wouldn’t Call It Unit Test Code
 I created test code programs with limited success throughout the years.
 Most were not automated.
 I had to run them manually.
 Often, I had to temporarily update the [Factories](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) in the implementation to return [Test Doubles](https://en.wikipedia.org/wiki/Test_double) and then change it back again.
 See [Dependency Injection Introduction](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) for additional details.

 The tests rarely told me anything that I didn’t already know.
 Once I started using Design Pattern in my designs and implementations, my error rate dropped significantly.
 I was happy with the quality of my code with or without automated tests.
 The tests were redundant at best, and they took time away from writing implementation code.
-That was part of my rationalization, since the tests tended to break as more code was implemented.
+That was part of my rationalization, since the tests tended to break as more code was modified.

 It’s only in hindsight that I know what I was doing wrong with these earlier testing attempts:
 * Tests were written after the code had been written.